About this listing

 For people who like to explore with a car, the cottage is a short drive to the stately homes of Chatsworth and Haddon Hall and is conveniently located for visits to Lyme Hall, Hardwick Hall, Calke Abbey and Kedleston Hall.

 The village is bypassed by the A6 and the majority of traffic is local as well as agricultural as it is a working village.

 Taddington has two public houses which serve locally brewed ales as well as bar snacks and meals.

 Parking is off road in front of the accommodation.

-Taddington is on the main Transpeak bus route between Manchester and Nottingham and the nearest train station is in Buxton which is 6 miles away.
+Taddington is on the main Transpeak bus route between Manchester and Derby and the nearest train station is in Buxton which is 6 miles away.

 Other Things to Note

 There is no village store in Taddington and the closest Post Offices and shops are 4 miles away in Ashford and Tideswell.

 Please note, the bathroom is compact and has a sloping, beamed ceiling which some people may find awkward.